As Morgan Stanley hits wealth records, analysts ask how long it can last

 "We actually saw this movie once before in 1999," he said, referring to self-directed trading accounts offered by online brokers that became popular around the time of the dot-com bubble.

-"The big fear was cannibalisation," he said, but "it didn't play out that way."
+"The big fear was cannibalization," he said, but "it didn't play out that way."

 Reporting By Elizabeth Dilts; Additional reporting by Olivia Oran; Editing by Lauren Tara LaCapra and Meredith Mazzilli